 Pavel Samlik, Painter

 As Pavel likes to say - it was the art that found him.

-In 1830s the Baribizon School artists settled near Fontainebleau Forest in France to paint natural scenes of their native land.
-Painting en plein air allowed them to capture the nature’s features, changes due to light and weather, and eternity.
-Prominent features of the school were tonal qualities, colour, loose brushwork and softness of form.
+In 1830s the Baribizon School artists settled near the Fontainebleau Forest in France to paint natural scenes of their native land.
+Painting en plein air allowed them to capture elements of nature, changes due to light and weather and eternity.
+Characteristics of the school were tonal qualities, colour, loose brushwork and softness of form.
 In a similar manner, Pavel paints his landscape scenes.

 Afternoon, 2016, oil on canvas, 110 x 100 cm

-Pavel works spontaneously, which allows him to convey the harmony of the landscape, as reflected in Afternoon, Storm and Dawn.
-Pavel invites the viewer to sit back and relax, savor the light breeze, breathe the sweet scent of the air before the storm, watch the morning mist, rolling over in meadows.
+Pavel works spontaneously, which allows him to convey the harmony of the landscape.
+He invites the spectator to sit back and savor the light breeze, breathe the sweet scent of the air before the storm and watch the morning mist, rolling over in meadows.

-Despite the 19th century influence Pavel's art is contemporary.
-He often adds abstract elements, which result in fresh, modern paintings.
+Despite the 19th century influence, Pavel's art is modern.
+He often adds abstract elements, which results in fresh, modern paintings.
 They celebrate the scenery of the present day and invite the spectator to cherish it.

 Pavel with Czech senator Leopold Sulovsky and the founder of Young Real Art, Jana Lastovka at the opening of his exhibition at the Senate of the Parliament of the Czech Republic in 2016.